kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(d\) For each lubricant tank or sump outlet supplying lubrication to rotor drive systems and rotor drive system components, a screen must be provided to prevent entrance into the lubrication system of any object that might obstruct the flow of lubricant from the outlet to the filter required by paragraph (c) of this section.
 The requirements of paragraph (c) do not apply to screens installed at lubricant tank or sump outlets.

-\(e\) Splash-type lubrication systems for rotor drive system gearboxes must comply with §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1021   Oil system drains.|§27.1021]] and 27.1337(d).
+\(e\) Splash-type lubrication systems for rotor drive system gearboxes must comply with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1021   Oil system drains.|§§27.1021]] and 27.1337(d).

 \[Amdt.
 27-23, 53 FR 34213, Sept.
 2, 1988, as amended by Amdt.
 27-37, 64 FR 45095, Aug.
 18, 1999\]